jashera/jashera.github.io/_pages/about.md

-I am currently working on my PhD thesis, which is titled "Confidence and feedback in visual perceptual learning".
-I am investigating perceptual learning using psychophysical methods and specifically interested in the interaction between learning and the presence (or absence) of trial by trial feedback.
+I am currently working on a project grant recently awarded by Eastern Arc (EIRA), winvestigating ways technology such as AR and VR can help people with visual field deficits.

 ## Other Research Interests
 * Linear and Non-Linear Mixed Effects Models